mitotic/otrace/docs/UseWithTornado.rst

 /osh/web
 =========================================================

+The ``/osh/web`` feature, used with Websockets and some Javascript "glue code", allows the *otrace* server console to execute arbitrary Javacript commands on the client-side browser.
 The demo program ``tornademos/chat_websock.py`` is a modified version of the chat demo program distributed with Tornado, using websockets.
 If you run the program, and have one or more users chatting, you can